ploomber/projects/spec-api-python/README.md

 ## Where to go from here

-Adding a `pipeline.yaml` file gives you more flexibility to build a pipeline, if you want to see a more complete example, take a look at `ml-basic`.
+Adding a `pipeline.yaml` file gives you more flexibility to build a pipeline, if you want to see a more complete example, take a look at [`ml-basic/`](../ml-basic/README.ipynb).
 Which builds a simple Machine Learning pipeline where some of the tasks are Python functions (instead of scripts).

-`spec-api-sql` contains an example where data manipulation starts in a SQL database, the data is downloaded and visualized using Python.
+[`spec-api-sql/`](../spec-api-sql/README.ipynb) contains an example where data manipulation starts in a SQL database, the data is downloaded and visualized using Python.

 Using a `pipeline.yaml` file is a convenient way to write your workflows and is often enough for a lot of projects.
-However, if you need more flexibility, you can use the Python API directly, see the `python-api` example.
+However, if you need more flexibility, you can use the Python API directly, see the [`python-api/`](../python-api/README.ipynb) example.

-If you use R, take a look a the `spec-api-r` example, which contains a similar pipeline to this but using R.
+If you use R, take a look a the [`spec-api-r/`](../spec-api-r/README.ipynb) example, which contains a similar pipeline to this but using R.